 "Blue Sky Network equipment in each aircraft is essential to our flight watch plan for this project.
 There is very little air traffic control in Angola and the VHF radio coverage is extremely patchy," said Corey Taylor, operations manager for VIH.
 "Local operators in Angola use high frequency radio but that is not reliable across the country, and we wouldn't feel comfortable having six aircraft in the Angolan outback without knowing where they are at all times."

 Blue Sky Network's D1000C is a reliable and economic solution for near real-time fleet tracking with a built in GPS position reporting, an Iridium transceiver and telemetry data link.
 Combined with the ACH1000 control head, it also provides VIH helicopters with voice connectivity.
 This secure and easily installed equipment brings reliable fleet reporting and remote tracking capabilities to all the VIH helicopters, regardless of location.

 Both kits combine with SkyRouter, Blue Sky Network's web-based tracking software.
 SkyRouter easily integrates with Google Earth for asset tracking, and interactive updates on all mobile assets.
 The onboard unit transmits reports from the remote assets directly to the site for review by operations or dispatch, providing a real-time view of asset locations.

 "We are pleased to supply our valued, long time customer VIH and the Angolan government with our technology for this historic event," said Jon Gilbert, president and CEO of Blue Sky Network.
 "This is a great example of how Blue Sky Network tracking and GPS solutions provide essential communication tools for organizations working in developing countries around the world."

-NHV Group has received a new contract from Siemens Gamesa to provide helicopter services in support of construction of the Beatrice offshore wind farm, the ...
+NHV Group has received a new contract from Siemens Gamesa Renewable Energy to provide helicopter services in support of the Rentel Offshore wind farm, the ...